smfo/whatILearntToday/Backend/.NET/valueObject.md

 ## Private constructor
 By having a private constructor you force the user to us eone of your `.From` methods to create an object.\
-We do this because we do not want to throw an exception in the constructor if there are complicated rules fr the type etc..
+We do this because we do not want to throw an exception in the constructor if there are complicated rules for the type etc..

+It can also be beneficial to use a public constructor is there is no throw.

 ## From
 Takes a parameter of type x and returns an object of the given type by using the private constructor.